thephpleague/flysystem/docs/adapter/in-memory.md

     - /docs/adapter/memory/
 ---

-Interacting with the local filesystem through Flysystem can be done by using the `League\Flysystem\InMemory\InMemoryFilesystemAdapter`.
+This adapter keeps the filesystem completely in memory.
+This is useful when you need a filesystem, but don’t want it persisted.
+It can be done by using the `League\Flysystem\InMemory\InMemoryFilesystemAdapter`.

+This adapter can be used in tests as a test double and removes much of the need to mock your Flysystem dependency.

 ## Installation: